cyjake/leoric/docs/realm.md

 ### `realm.define(Model, attributes, options, descriptors)`

-Define and register a finalized model at runtime.
-The class overload is the recommended JavaScript syntax; always use the returned class binding.
+Define and register a model at runtime.
+The string overload generates a `Bone` subclass.
+The class overload compiles the supplied definition once; always use the returned class binding.

 ```js
 import Realm, { Bone } from 'leoric';